vvoracek/STaR-bets-confidence-interval/README.md

-# STaR-Bets: Sequential Testing and Randomized Betting
+# STaR-Bets: Sequential Target-Recalculating Bets for Tighter Confidence Intervals

 A code for [STaR-Bets paper](https://arxiv.org/abs/2505.22422) .
 The `star(data, alpha)` function takes an i.i.d. sample supported on $[0,1]$ and returns a lower bound on the mean at confidence level $1-\alpha$.